inrhythm/Open-Source-Resources/README.md

 - [Configuring git with ssh](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

+## Style Guide

+[We use the AirBnb style guide](https://github.com/airbnb/javascript).
+Would recommended actually reading through a bit of it - they provide explanations for the various rules.
+The explanations reveal an astounding attention to detail and care for craft that we should strive to emulate.

 ## How to write good code

 Can be surprisingly difficult, even for experienced engineers.
 Some will tell you to read a classic Java volume called "Clean Code", which is a terrific book.
 [However, there's a fantastic, simplified javascript version that emphasizes clean code principles right on github.](https://github.com/ryanmcdermott/clean-code-javascript)